koviubi56/cardjitsu/CONTRIBUTING.md

 An issue can be a feature request, or bug report!
 If you have a question, do not use an issue!

-If your issue is good, the issue is getting the `Work in progress` milestone!

-# Pull requests
-Please, don't use pull requests.
-It's allowed, but think it twice if you want it!
-You can use issues!
-If it's a grammer error, feature request, or just one-two line edit, please use an issue!

 # Checking
 We are checking issues, pull requests at weekends, but if we can, we check it on every day (~12:30-18:00 CET | ~11:30-17:00 UTC).